 Were you hurt on the job in Boston, MA?
 Do you have questions about your workers’ compensation claim?
-Call an experienced Boston workers’ compensation lawyer at Sweeney Merrigan Law, LLP for help getting the full amount you deserve.
+Call an experienced Boston workers’ compensation lawyer at Sweeney Merrigan Personal Injury Lawyers, for help getting the full amount you deserve.

 Our attorneys have been fighting for clients in Boston for more than a decade–and we’ve already recovered millions in compensation.